PagerDuty (PD)

 Billings is a non-GAAP metric that is often called “cash revenue” because it shows how much money the company has collected from customers in a certain period.
 This is different from revenue, which must be recognized in pieces over the length of a contract.

-PagerDuty’s billings came in at $117.8 million in Q3, and over the last four quarters, its growth was underwhelming as it averaged 3.8% year-on-year increases.
+PagerDuty’s billings came in at $150.7 million in Q4, and over the last four quarters, its growth was underwhelming as it averaged 2.5% year-on-year increases.
 This alternate topline metric grew slower than total sales, meaning the company recognizes revenue faster than it collects cash - a headwind for its liquidity that could also signal a slowdown in future revenue growth.
 PagerDuty Billings

 7. Customer Base

-PagerDuty reported 15,398 customers at the end of the quarter, a sequential increase of 76.
-That’s roughly in line with what we’ve observed over the last year.
+PagerDuty reported 15,351 customers at the end of the quarter, a sequential decrease of 47.
+That’s worse than what we’ve observed previously, and we’ve no doubt shareholders would like to see the company accelerate its sales momentum.

 PagerDuty Customers